+This screen shows an example of a manually configured IRQ setting for a "Legacy' ISA expansion card.
 Legacy cards, by definition, are not PnP compliant and must be manually configured if they require an IRQ or DMA channel.
-See the expansion card manual for specifics.
+See the card manual for specifics.

 When an item in the list is configured this way, it is no longer part of the pool of automatically configurable resources.
-For this reason, don't configure ISA cards this way unless necessary.
+For this reason, don't configure ISA cards this way unless they are Legacy cards.